ForestSquirrelDev/LiteNetLib-Tic-Tac-Toe-Server/README.md

 - Request-response system on top of LiteNetLib
 - Memes for lose, win and draw conditions, lol.
 Apologies for being a degenerate meme lord

-In this video i enter and finish the game with two separate Unity editor instances, connected to the local server.
+In this video i enter the game with two separate Unity editor instances, connected to the local server, and switch between them in the process.
 Earrape warning 👂

 https://github.com/ForestSquirrelDev/LiteNetLib-Tic-Tac-Toe-Client/assets/82777171/0ba3c923-2805-4cf3-b9c8-a0df9a142999